$L^p$ spectrum and heat dynamics of locally symmetric spaces of higher rank: Introduction

 \section{Introduction}

 The aim of this paper is to study the spectrum of the $L^p$ Laplacian $\DMp$ and the dynamics of the $L^p$ heat semigroup $e^{-t\DMp}: L^p(M)\to L^p(M)$ on non-compact locally symmetric spaces $M=\Gamma\backslash X$ of higher rank with finite volume.
 More precisely, $X$ is a symmetric space of non-comact type and $\Gamma$ a non-uniform arithmetic subgroup of isometries.
-Our work here generalizes previously obtained results in the setting of locally symmetric spaces of rank one (see \cite{Ji:yq}) to higher rank spaces.\\ Similarly as in the rank one case, it turns out that the $L^p$ heat semigroup has a certain chaotic behavior if $p\in(1,2)$ whereas for $p\geq 2$ such a chaotic behavior never occurs (see Theorem \ref{thm dynamics}).